xxlo-devs/eru/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-sharp.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/uses-git.svg)](https://forthebadge.com)

-## What is this project about?
+## What is this project about

 Eru is aimed to help our fellow students from XX-LO in Gdańsk, Poland.
 We want to enable school to easily inform all interested students about all teacher substitutions they might want to know about ;)

 ## Contributions

 You want to help?
 Feel free to!
 Simply create an issue for idea for a solution you want to have/ problem you've encountered and either wait for one of our developers to fix it or get aboard and join us!
-We can't guarantee that code review will be painless though...
+We can't guarantee that code review will be painless though.